 Abby Elder.
 Provisional Psychologist Picture this...

 An eruption of screaming and fighting pierces your ears.
 Again.
 Your eight year old son rushes into the lounge room sobbing and throws himself on the couch next to you.
 Another fight with his older sister over who gets to choose what game to play together.
 ‘You are supposed to be having fun and building lifelong memories to be treasured forever!’
 You think to yourself.
 When did having fun become so hard?
 If your child sometimes appears to be made of glass, try these 9 ways to build resilience, or the ability to recover from the inevitable disappointments and challenges of life.
 1.Growth mindset Encourage a practice of gratitude and excitement by asking your child to identify one thing they are looking forward to the next day.
 2. Define resilience in age appropriate ways Look for examples in nature like a tree that has continued to grow despite a concrete barrier.
 Or name some models of a can do attitude in literature or film.
 3. Practise the calm How do you feel when you are told to just calm down?
 Most adults know the bubbling rage that this phrase can instill yet we continue to use this command when a child is overwhelmed.
 Instead try practicing the calm with your child every day, like taking a vitamin supplement.
 This can be a three minute body scan that encourages your child to be more aware of body sensations that are signals they need help.
 Or try green grounding, which encourages a short connection to nature.
 Think setting a five minute timer on your phone and going cloud gazing.
 The key to practicing the calm is scheduling it every day at a time when it is achievable.
 4. Check your own reactions and expectations Emotions are catching.
 Children can perceive when we have unrealistic expectations that we are placing on them.
 Such as, my child should be invited to every birthday party thrown by every classmate.
 Or, I am a terrible parent because my child is struggling to comprehend long division.
 Try practising some short, self compassion meditations that will build your own resilience.
 5. Encourage problem solving, don’t solve the problem Resiliency is not a force field that repels life’s problems.
 It’s the confidence that no matter what problem we are faced with there are solutions.
 Problem solving just like any skill needs to be learned.
 Parents often want to swoop in and solve their child’s problems, however this is taking away the opportunity from your child to learn how to solve their own problems.
 6. Skill building missions Plan for ways your child can prove to herself she is a problem solver.
 Let her pay for the produce next time you duck into the shops.
 Bite your tongue when your five year old picks an outfit that slightly clashes, at least they are dressed!
 Encourage your 11 year old to create a menu of family dinners.
 7. Call out your own fragile behaviour, but don’t shame it Name when you are feeling a bit fragile, and role model problem solving through the uncomfortable feelings to your child.
 8. Acknowledge the good when it happens We are good at identifying the tough times but we often do not pause and say how great things are going.
 By acknowledging the good we remind our children that nothing is permanent, the bad times come, and then so do the good times.
 9. Encourage accountability Resiliency is about doing what we can with what we have.
 Encourage your child to name what is in their control the next time they are having a tough time.
 This will make the path to solutions more clear.
 For support for you or your child/ren, learn more about our online parenting program Kara Vermaak.
-Provisional Psychologist We all have thoughts, that’s part of what makes us human.
+Psychologist We all have thoughts, that’s part of what makes us human.
 Sometimes these thoughts are pleasant and helpful, but sometimes they’re unhelpful and unpleasant.
 Our natural response may be to want to get rid of those unhelpful thoughts as soon as we can.
 Why would we choose to feel pain and discomfort?
 Unfortunately, trying to control these thoughts often has the opposite effect.
 They just keep coming back.
 Imagine you’re throwing a party.
 Everyone is having a great time, but there’s this one unwelcome, uninvited and somewhat obnoxious person who shows up at your house.
 You’ve decided to take charge, and show them out the door.
 But despite your best efforts to get rid of them, they keep finding a way back into your house.
 You become increasingly agitated as you see them annoying your guests, but they just won’t stay away.
 You soon realise that trying to get rid of them is futile.
 So what could you do instead?
 1. Recognize the guest: Just like you would recognize the unwelcome party guest, recognise the unhelpful thought without judgment.
 Acknowledge that it's there and that it's causing you discomfort or distress.
 2. Accept the guest's presence: Rather than trying to force the guest out, accept that they're there for now.
 Recognize that, just like the guest at the party, the unhelpful thought may stick around for a while, even if you don't want it to.
 3. Observe the guest without judgment: Instead of getting caught up in the guest's behaviour, observe them without judgement.
 Notice what they're doing and saying, but focus on what you’re doing instead.
 4. Let the guest be: Just like you might let the unwelcome party guest be, let the unhelpful thought be.
 Don't try to change it or control it, just observe it and let it exist without getting caught up in it.
 Eventually, you find that you’re so busy having fun, that you’ve forgotten all about the unwelcome guest, and your friends don’t seem too bothered by them either.
 After a while, they get bored, say goodbye and leave.
 Remember that just like an unwelcome party guest, unhelpful thoughts may arrive uninvited and unwanted, but they don’t have to define your experience.
 By accepting their existence and letting them be, they eventually pass by as just another thought.
 Book an appointment with Kara or one of our friendly psychologists

 Eating disorders are a serious mental illness that affect many individuals of all ages, but they are especially prevalent and dangerous among teenagers.
 Research shows that 75% of people diagnosed with Anorexia Nervosa and 83% of people diagnosed with Bulimia Nervosa are between 12 and 25 years of age.* The outcomes of an eating disorder can cause serious harm.
 There are several types of eating disorders, but some of the most common are anorexia nervosa, bulimia nervosa, and binge eating disorder.
 Below is a brief overview of each disorder and some common warning signs: